PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 10:08:03
+Last updated: 2024-04-06 10:09:11
-Random Quote: We are smart.
-And idiots are banging all the time.
-We can learn how to do it, too. - Fabiola Torres
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson